Wilkinson County, Ga.

 Georgia Journal

 On the second day of May next, will be sold in the town of Irwinton, Wilkinson county, all the estate of Elisha Padgett, deceased, consisting of household and kitchen furniture, one grey mare, one yoke of oxen and cart, and one negro woman and child-all for the benefit of the heirs and creditors.
-Terms made knowm on the day.
+Terms made known on the day.
 Samuel Beall, adm'r.
 Rody Padgett, adm'x.
 Also, will be sold at the same time and place, one house and lot, by Samuel Beall.
 March 10

 Notice. - Will be sold on the second Tuesday in May next, at the late residence of Capt.
 Nathen Bowen, late of Wilkinson county deceased, all the personal property of said deceased, consisting of horses, cattle and hogs, corn, fodder, household and kitchen furniture - sold for the benefit of the heirs and creditors of said deceased.-Terms will be made known on the day of sale.
 Spartman Bowen, Nathaniel Cannon, adm'rs.
 March 6

-All persons having demands against the estate of Joseph Benning, late of Wilkinson county, deceased, are requested to preent their accounts according to law, and those indebted to the estate will make immediate payment.
+All persons having demands against the estate of Joseph Benning, late of Wilkinson county, deceased, are requested to present their accounts according to law, and those indebted to the estate will make immediate payment.
 Jane L. Benning, adm'x.
 March 15

-Notice - Will be sold on the fourth Saturday in April next, at the late residence of Eliazbeth Kingry, deceased, all the personal property of said deceased, consisting of a stock of hogs, cattle, one bay mare, household and kitchen furnture &c sold for the benefit of the heirs and creditors of said deceased.
+Notice - Will be sold on the fourth Saturday in April next, at the late residence of Eliazbeth Kingry, deceased, all the personal property of said deceased, consisting of a stock of hogs, cattle, one bay mare, household and kitchen furniture &c sold for the benefit of the heirs and creditors of said deceased.
 William Bruner, adm'r.
 March 10

 1821